Perspective | As ‘Homeland’ ends, what kind of TV hero will fight terrorism’s next form?

 Co-created and meticulously overseen by executive producer and writer Alex Gansa (and adapted originally from an Israeli TV series), “Homeland” began as a fascinating thriller about the trustworthiness of a recently rescued Marine POW, Sgt.
 Nicholas Brody (Damian Lewis).

-While the nation celebrated Brody as a war hero, Carrie worked to discover whether Brody was a convert to radical Islamic terrorism.
+While the nation celebrated Brody as a war hero, Carrie worked to discover whether Brody was a convert to radical Islamist terrorism.
 Seven seasons later, “Homeland” had flipped the script: Carrie, who spent months in a Russian prison deprived of her psychiatric medications, is now distrusted by her colleagues for a whole list of reasons, not the least of which is that she may be a Russian spy.

 Between then and now, “Homeland” demonstrated an eerie knack for staying a half-step ahead of the news.
 It was obsessed with online Russian propaganda and right-wing chaos-makers just as the nation began to see (and ignore) the strings attached to so many puppets.

 In its final go-round, “Homeland” is preoccupied with Saul’s long-sought peace accord between the United States and the Taliban.
-The American president (Beau Bridges) traveled to Afghanistan to seal the deal, but he was killed when his military helicopter crashed — an event designed to look as if it the Taliban shot down the aircraft.
+The American president (Beau Bridges) traveled to Afghanistan to seal the deal, but he was killed when his military helicopter crashed — an event that’s interpreted as a Taliban attack.

 Defying her CIA minders, Carrie has spent great effort in recent episodes finding (and then losing) the helicopter’s black-box recorder, proving it was an accident.
 We are once again at the spot where “Homeland” always thrived: A world on the brink, with tensions escalating between the United States and Pakistan, and a whole lot of men who are determined not to listen to a woman everyone thinks has lost her marbles.
 A recap of “Homeland’s” entire story arc could just say: Nevertheless, she persisted.